 Publish Tabular Data as a Data Package

-Here’s how to publish your tabular data as [Tabular Data
+Here’s how to publish your tabular data as Tabular Data Packages (opens new window).
+There are 4 steps:

 - Create a folder (directory) - this folder will hold your “data package”